goncaloroque30/GRAPE-Docs/docs/Application.md

 | Elevation             | &#10003;  |                            | Altitude    |
 | Reference Temperature |           | &#8805; 0                  | Temperature |
 | Reference Pressure    |           | &#8805; 0                  | Pressure    |

-On import error: does not add the Airport.

 #### Runways